Museum-wide fun, frolic and adventure, all included free with admission, from March 8 to 16

 Craving culture?
 On March 13 at 12:30 and 3:30 pm, the ROM presents Wise Monkey and Foolish Crocodile, a classic South-Asian fable told through drama and dance presented by the Menaka Thakkar Dance Company.
 Be sure the visit the new Sir Christopher Ondaatje Gallery of South Asia and Wirth Gallery of the Middle East to experience 5,000 years of history from these parts of the world.
 Kids inspired by traditional native beadwork in the Daphne Cockwell Gallery of Canada: First Peoples can make their own bead creations to take home.

 Mummies (and daddies) will love the Ancient Egypt exploration area.
-Through March Break, kids can decipher a secret message coded in hieroglyphs, assume a traditional Egyptian name and inscribe an amulet with a hieroglyphic symbol to bring good fortune.
+Kids can decipher a secret message coded in hieroglyphs, assume a traditional Egyptian name and inscribe an amulet with a hieroglyphic symbol to bring good fortune.
 On March 10 to 14 from 11:00 am to noon and from 1:00 to 3:00 pm, meet a ROM curator and learn about objects pulled from the vaults of the ROM’s Egyptian collection.

 The ROM’s celebration of all things dinosaurs continues in our Dino Fun area with a display of touchable fossils, dino IQ tests, activity sheets and episodes of Harry and His Bucket full of Dinosaurs.
-Make this March Break picture-perfect with a visit to the Sony® Cyber-shot® Shooting Gallery, presented in cooperation with Sony of Canada Ltd. Children will learn how the ROM’s professional photographers take high-quality digital photographs of the Museum’s collections then hone their own photography skills using a Sony® Cyber-shot® camera.
+Make this ROM visit picture-perfect and stop by the Sony® Cyber-shot® Shooting Gallery, presented in cooperation with Sony of Canada Ltd. Children will learn how the ROM’s professional photographers take high-quality digital photographs of the Museum’s collections then hone their own photography skills using a Sony® Cyber-shot® camera.
 They’ll even receive a quality print of their own photograph in a keepsake folder to take home.